Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-\subsubsection{PractRand statistical test suite}
+\subsubsection{PractRand Statistical Test Suite}

-PractRand is a \CPP\: library of statistical tests for RNGs.
-It was designed with practicality in mind -- to be efficient, user-friendly and detect significant bias in RNGs.
-According to its documentation, it boasts quicker runtime than most test suites (which we confirm, see \Cref{table:test-speeds}), unique interfacing, no (in principle) maximum input length limit and some original tests.
-It performs tests based on size of the input file, testing on subsets of size $2^{24+x}$ bytes for $x \in \mathbb{N}$, and performing more tests as $x$ increases.
-In our testing, we limit the maximum test size to $2^{32}$ bytes ($\approx 4.3$GB)\@.
-For more information, see \cite{doty2018practrand}, where they have full details and additional analysis, including comparisons between PractRand and other test suites. \\
+PractRand is a \CPP\: library of statistical tests designed for practicality---they are efficient, user-friendly, and~capable of detecting significant biases in RNGs.
+According to its documentation, it runs faster than most test suites (which we confirm; {see} Table 2), offers unique interfacing, has no theoretical maximum input length, and~includes some original tests.
+PractRand tests input files based on size, examining subsets of $2^{24+x}$ bytes for $x \in \mathbb{N}$, with~more tests performed as $x$ increases.
+In~our testing, we limit the maximum test size to $2^{32}$ bytes (approximately 4.3 GB).
+For~full details and comparisons with other test suites, see~\cite{doty2018practrand}.
+PractRand uses various \emph{p}-value ranges, including ``unusual'', ``mildly suspicious'', ``suspicious'', ``suspect'', and ``fail''.
+A~failure occurs when $\mathsf{p} \notin [10^{-11}, 1 - 10^{-11}]$.

-There are numerous result ranges that p-values may enter when testing using the PractRand suite, these are ``unusual', ``mildly suspicious'', ``suspicious'', ``suspect'' and ``fail''\@.
-Failure is concluded when $\mathsf{p} \notin [10^{-11}, 1- 10^{-11}]$\@. \\

-\subsection{Our statistical testing environment}
+\subsection{Our Statistical Testing~Environment}

-The interfacing code for our $\STE$ can be downloaded at \href{https://github.com/CQCL/random\_test}{https://github.com/CQCL/random\_test}.
-We provide a \textit{Light}, \textit{Recommended} and \textit{All} setting for statistical testing which is detailed below and can be executed using \texttt{run\_light}, \texttt{run\_recommended} and \texttt{run\_all} commands respectively.
-The NIST statistical test suite is not performed with these commands, since it requires user prompts, but it can be executed individually in the environment.
-We believe that the \textit{recommended} setting offers a nice trade-off between computational (and thus, environmental) cost and rigorousness, yet goes beyond standard numerical testing required by certification bodies.
-Using the $\STE$ (or by downloading, parameterising and executing the relevant statistical test suites independently), all results in this work can be replicated.
+The interfacing code for our $\STE$ can be downloaded {at} \url{https://github.com/CQCL/random\_test} (accessed on 28 November 2024).
+We offer three testing modes, \textit{{Light}}, \textit{{Recommended}}, and~\textit{{All}}, which can be executed using the commands \texttt{run\_light}, \texttt{run\_recommended}, and~\texttt{run\_all}, respectively.
+The~NIST statistical test suite is not included in these commands due to its need for user prompts, but~it can be run separately within the environment.
+We believe that the \textit{{Recommended}} setting strikes a good balance between the computational (and environmental) cost and rigor, exceeding the standard testing required by certification bodies.
+All results in this work can be replicated using the $\STE$ or by downloading, configuring, and~running the relevant statistical test suites~independently.

-\subsection{Suggested settings}
+\subsubsection{Suggested~Settings}